Gabri40/ComputationalIntelligence/log.md

 ## 2.4 Minimax Player

 Tried my hand at a minimax player using alpha beta pruning.
-Like with the heuristic player i found it hard to define a good heuristic for the game of Quixo.
+Like with the heuristic player I found it hard to define a good heuristic for the game of Quixo.

 **Main ideas:**